 This type of course teaches students about technology standards, uses for technology in the classroom and how to integrate the use of technology into an existing curriculum.
 Methods for teaching technology to students may also be incorporated into the course.

 This type of class looks at various types of diversity, including racial, economical and academic, and how they affect the classroom environment.
 Students may also learn different methods for interacting with children of a particular culture, learning style or ability level.

 This type of class may teach different methods of assessment, statistical analysis and assessment design.
 Discussion may also include current grading approaches and new methods for measuring and reporting student learning.

-The U.S. Bureau of Labor Statistics projected that the number of K-12 educator positions in the country would increase 6% between 2014 and 2024.
-In 2015, the BLS estimated that K-12 educators (not including special education instructors, career or technical instructors) made a median of between $51,640 and $57,200 annually.
+The U.S. Bureau of Labor Statistics projected that the number of K-12 educator positions in the country would increase by 3% between 2018 and 2028.
+In 2018, the BLS estimated that K-12 educators (not including special education instructors, career or technical instructors) made a median of $57,980 annually.
 While the data does not reflect the difference in wages between teachers who do and do not hold a master's degree, the BLS did note that obtaining a master's degree is one way teachers may increase their income.

 Continuing Education Information

 If a student has completed certification courses as part of their MAEd degree program, then upon graduation, they will need to contact their state's department of education to determine what else is required to become certified.
 Fingerprinting and background checks are fairly standard procedures.
 Many states will also require a state exam as well as the national exam, and most will also require graduates to submit verification that they successfully completed an accredited teacher preparation program.

 In online MAEd programs in curriculum and instruction, trained teachers take advanced courses that can help them become better educators.
 In these programs, students can learn about a variety of assessment methods, classroom diversity, how to use technology in the classroom and much more.